 Bachelor of Music

 The Faculty of Music offers two undergraduate degrees: the Bachelor of Music (Mus.Bac.) and the Bachelor of Music in Performance (Mus.Bac.Perf.); both require the completion of 20.0 credits.
 Students admitted to the Bachelor of Music in Performance (Classical or Jazz) begin their specialization in first year.
-Students admitted into the Bachelor of Music studying in the jazz idiom, begin their specialization in the first year; however, those admitted into the Bachelor of Music in the classical idiom, with the exception of those admitted into Music Education and Composition, enter a Common Year during which they embark on their core requirements and explore options to help determine a specialization in History, Culture & Theory or Comprehensive Studies.
-Students intending to pursue Music Education (Classical) or Composition also have the option of beginning their specialization in Year 2, after completing the Common Year.
+Students admitted into the Bachelor of Music studying in the jazz idiom, begin their specialization in Interdisciplinary Music Studies, Music Education, or Music Technology & Digital Media in the first year.
+Students admitted into the Bachelor of Music in the classical idiom may enter an Exploratory Year during which they embark on their core requirements and explore options to help determine a specialization, or they may be admitted directly into Composition, Interdisciplinary Music Studies, Music Education, or Music Technology & Digital Media; the History, Culture & Theory specialization can only be pursued after the Exploratory Year.

 Specializations: